Catfish baits don’t have to be complicated and they don’t have to stink.

 You might be surprised at what happens when you add cut bait to your presentation for flatheads in the right environment.

-Typically when I write something like this I get bombarded with questions and comments from the “what about’s” who has a buddy that “wore them out” one day on a piece of bubble gum or some other off the wall concoction.
+Typically when I write something like this I get bombarded with questions and comments.
+Someone always has a buddy that “wore them out” one day on a piece of bubble gum or some other off-the-wall concoction.

 These are the exceptions and not the rule.
 If you put something in front of a hungry fish, even a bare hook, chances are you’ll get bit.
 The best and most consistent results however will come from using a tried and true bait that’s known to work.